pgRouting/pgrouting/src/dijkstra/doc/dijkstraCost.rst

 ``pgr_dijkstraCost``

-Using Dijkstra algorithm implemented by Boost.Graph, and extract only the aggregate cost of the shortest path(s) found, for the combination of pairs of vertices given.
+Using Dijkstra algorithm implemented by Boost.Graph, and extract only the aggregate cost of the shortest path(s) found, for the combination of vertices given.

 .. figure:: ../../../doc/src/introduction/images/boost-inside.jpeg
    :target: http://www.boost.org/libs/graph/doc/dijkstra_shortest_paths.html